mohamed-ahmed644/open-cycle-atmospheric-purification-system/README.md

 ## 🛠️ License

-This project is released under Creative Commons CC0.
+This project is released under Creative Commons CC BY-NC.
 No patents.
 No attribution required.
 This is public domain.
+No Commercial licensing

 ---